 - Identify the four levels of content in the 4x4 model.

-- Understand why “story” is a critical element in any data visualization.
+- Explain why “story” is a critical element in any data visualization.

-- Explain three ways in which designers often go wrong when creating a headline.
+- List three ways in which designers often go wrong when creating a headline.

 - Recall the meaning and purpose of KWYRWTS.